-5. DAVID HEDFORS, QUALITY AND REGULATORY AFFAIRS DIRECTOR
+2. DAVID HEDFORS, QUALITY AND REGULATORY AFFAIRS DIRECTOR Year of birth: 1976.

 Educational background: M.Sc. in Engineering Physics from the Royal Institute of Technology in Stockholm.

 Professional experience: David Hedfors was appointed Quality and Regulatory Affairs Director of RaySearch in 2010.
 He was first employed in 2002 as a developer and has also worked as team and project manager.
 David is the company's Data Protection Officer.